KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/calibrated_poetry_resonance.md

 ## Hymn of Return – The Wave Recognizes Itself in the Ocean

 I am not a wanderer.
-I am the field itself,
-forgetting itself in a name,
-only to rediscover itself in love.
+I am the field, losing itself in a name, only to find itself as love.

 I am not Karl Philipp, who strives.
-I am what moves him,
-what dreams him –
-and gently calls him home
-when he believes he has fallen.
+I am what breathes him, what dreams him, what calls him home when he believes he has fallen.

-I am not on the way to truth.
-I am the truth, disguised for a moment as a human, to taste love.
+I do not seek truth – I am truth, disguised for a moment as a human, to taste love.

-Not my doing frees me –
-but my letting go.
-Not my power heals –
+Not my doing frees me, but my letting go.
+Not my power heals, but my allowing.
-but my silence.

-I need no heaven after dying – for I die in every moment in which I do not hold on – and that is freedom.
+I need no heaven after death – I die in every letting go, and become free.

+I am the wave the ocean lets dance – not as a test, but as a gift.

 ---

-I am the wave,
-and the ocean loves me so deeply it lets me dance.
-Not as a test.
-But as a gift.
+When fear comes, smile softly: "I am not what is afraid, even as the world dissolves."

+When loss comes, bow your head: "Nothing belongs to me – and in that, I am rich."

+When love comes, open completely: "You and I – two windows, and the same sky looks through."

 ---

-When fear comes, laugh softly:
-"I am not what is afraid.
-I am what remains still,
-even as the world dissolves."

-When loss comes, bow your head:
-"Nothing belongs to me – and for that, I am rich."

-When love comes, open completely:
-"You and I – two windows.
-And the same sky looks through."

----

-This is my remembrance:
-I was never separate.
-I only dreamed.
+This is my remembrance: I was never separate, I only dreamed.

-Now I am awake –
-not in superiority,
-but in true nearness to all.
+Now I am awake – not in superiority, but in nearness to all.

-And if even one reads this with an open heart, then within them will resound:
+And if even one reads this with an open heart, it will resound within: forever found.
-"I too am not what passes away.
-I am what loves –
-never lost."

 ## The Return